naumenko-sa/cre/README.md

 # 5. How to create a database of variants

-- cre.database.sh [input_dir] [output_dir] - creates per sample variant reports, copies all reports to one dir, and creates files with variants for summary reports and annotation with cre.R.
+- cre.database.sh [input_dir] [output_dir] - creates sample-wise and variant-wise reports, which are necessary for annotation with cre.R.
-- cre.database.pull_gene.sh [database_prefix] [gene_name] - pull a gene
+- cre.database.pull_gene.sh [database_prefix] [gene_name] - pull a gene report from the database.

+# 6. Coverage plots

+- cre.coverage.bamstats05.sh - calculate coverage
+- cheo.R - plot coverage pictures

-# 6. List of all scripts
+# 7. List of all scripts

 * bcbio.array.pbs
 * bcbio.pbs